MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

        * 1 marks - Provides a description of the class, with only limited description of the encapsulated information, detailed description of the role of the class and its interaction, or the assumptions made regarding the design of the class.
        * 0 marks - No attempt to describe the Player class.
     * The Method Descriptions
-       * 10 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, , and return values.
-If methods are left out (for any , this grade will be lowered by the same percentage.
+       * 10 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, and return values.
-       * 8 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, , and return values, but is missing information from 1 or 2 methods.
+       * 8 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, and return values, but is missing information from 1 or 2 methods.
-       * 6 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, , and return values, but is missing information from all methods.
+       * 6 marks - Provides detailed information for each method, including purpose, description with assumptions, arguments, and return values, but is missing some information from all methods, or is missing several methods.
-       * 4 marks - Provides some information regarding each method.
+       * 4 marks - Provides some information regarding each method, or provides information for only a few methods.
        * 2 marks - Provides a list of all methods.
        * 0 marks - No attempt to describe the methods of the Player class.
     * The Implementation Details